pantheon-systems/documentation/source/docs/articles/local/git-faq.md

   </div>
 </div>

-Double-check the conflicted files before going forward to make sure no bugs were introduced.
+Double-check the files before going forward to make sure no bugs were introduced.

 #### Upstreams for Drupal Products